parabolic/ecs_agent_updater/README.md

 docker-compose up --build
 ```

-Which will put the binary and the zipped binary inside the ./bin folder which will be used as an artifact for deployment to AWS lambda.
+Which will put the binary and the zipped version inside the ./bin folder and will be used as an artifact for deploying to AWS lambda.

 #### Deployment